 The Department of History prides itself on maintaining relatively small classes to facilitate a close cooperative relationship between students and faculty members.
 Such an environment fosters a positive learning experience by encouraging intellectual exchange.

 Undergraduates who major in history work toward the Bachelor of Arts degree.
 Upon completion of the required introductory courses in world and United States history, a student may choose from a wide variety of junior- and senior-level courses.
 These include advanced courses in the history of the United States, Latin America, Europe, Asia, Africa, and the Middle East.
-The department also offers a minor in history and a graduate study program leading to a Master of Arts degree.
+The department also offers a minor in history and a graduate studies program for an M.A. and a Ph.D. in history.

 In today’s world, people who can read critically, analyze information, argue persuasively, write well, conduct research, and envision themselves as global citizens are highly sought after.
 Studying history prepares you for a variety of careers!